RomlinGroup/Flatpack/README.md

 > **Arduino:** "There was once a barrier between the electronics, design, and programming world and the rest of the world.
 Arduino has broken down that barrier." ([Arduino 2021](https://www.arduino.cc/en/about))

+> **Colab:** "Anyone with an internet connection can access Colab, and use it free of charge.
+Millions of students use Colab every month to learn Python programming and machine learning." ([Google 2023](https://blog.google/technology/developers/google-colab-ai-coding-features/))

 > **Micro-LLMs:** "Basically I think there will be a lot of interest in training or finetuning custom micro-LLMs (think ~100M - ~1B params, but let's say up to ~10B params) across a large diversity of applications, and deploying them in edge-adjacent environments (think MCUs, phones, web browsers, laptops, etc.)." ([Andrej Karpathy 2023](https://github.com/karpathy/llama2.c))

 > **Raspberry Pi Foundation:** "The Raspberry Pi Foundation is a UK-based charity with the mission to enable young people to realise their full potential through the power of computing and digital technologies." ([Raspberry Pi Foundation 2023](https://www.raspberrypi.org/about/))